Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

 “She’ll just say great, go.”

 Reclaim your marriage bed.
 Tell her to sleep in the daylight basement until she moves out as she’s violating the marriage bed, not you.
 If she doesn't, move her things when she is with her boyfriend.
 Put a lock on the bedroom door if necessary.
+Keep a recorder nearby if necessary to ensure she doesn’t say you are abusive.
 Take control of your finances.
 Only you pay the bills.
-Do you think you can do that?"
+Do you think you can do these things?"

 He needs a total workover.
 He’s got to go from five-foot-seven to over six feet.
 Helping him regain respect, may help me too.